boneta/MervinMonroe/README.md

   Include this variable in $PATH if desired (example: `export PATH=$PATH:"$mervinmonroe"`)

-  Write the paths for the _Dynamo Standard_ and _Dynamo with Gaussian_ folders in the `.mervinconfig` file and execute with bash.
+  Write the paths for the _Dynamo Standard_ and _Dynamo with Gaussian_ folders in the `.mervinconfig` file and execute once and only for the first time with `bash`.
 This will avoid permission problems.

    example: `bash .mervinconfig`